Generic Name: Sildenafil Injection (PAH) (sil DEN a fil)

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

-- Check with your pharmacist about how to dispose of unused medicine.
+- Check with your pharmacist about how to throw out unused drugs.

 More about Revatio (sildenafil)

 Other brands: Viagra